ShaidyPE/Economy/README.md

-Economy for your server, download!
+Economy for your server, soon.. (in developing)